 Return to the East

-Banks remained on as commander of the Department of the Gulf until September 23, 1864, when Major General Stephen G. Hurlbut, replaced him after he was granted a leave of absence.
+Banks remained on as commander of the Department of the Gulf until September 23, 1864, when Major General Stephen A. Hurlbut, replaced him.
 Banks returned to the East, where he lobbied for Abraham Lincoln’s reconstruction plans for Louisiana, and for the President’s reelection.
 During his stay, Banks testified before the Congressional Joint Committee on the Conduct of the War concerning his role in the Red River fiasco, and irregularities regarding the cotton trade in the Department of the Gulf.

 Return to Louisiana